-Al Roker has been the weather and feature anchor on NBC News’ TODAY since January 1996.
+Al Roker has been the weather and feature anchor for NBC News’ TODAY since January 1996.
 Since July 2009 he has been co-host of the morning show “Wake Up with Al” on the Weather Channel.
-Until January of 2000, Roker also served as the weekday weather forecaster for News Channel 4’s early evening newscast Live at 5on WNBC-TV, NBC’s flagship owned and operated station in New York City.
+Until January 2000, Roker also served as the weekday weather forecaster for News Channel 4’s early evening newscast Live at 5on WNBC-TV, NBC’s flagship owned and operated station in New York City.

 New York magazine has twice named Roker Best Weatherman.
 He came to WNBC-TV as a weekend weathercaster in December 1983 from WKYC-TV, the NBC television station in Cleveland.
 Roker began his broadcasting career while still in college by landing a job as a weekend weatherman WTVH-TV in Syracuse, N.Y. in 1974.
 After graduation he moved on to weathercasting jobs in Washington, D.C.
 (1976-1978) and Cleveland, Ohio (1978-1983).
 He is a recipient of the American Meteorological Society’s prestigious Seal of Approval and has been a pioneer in the use of computer graphics for weathercasting.
 Most recently, in 2010, Roker was awarded a Daytime Emmy award as part of TODAY’s recognition as the best morning newscast.

 Throughout the years, Roker has reported live for TODAY from some of history’s worst storms and natural disasters.
 In January 2010, Roker reported from Haiti with the most up-to-date information on the earthquake devastation.
 In August 2010, he co-anchored live from the Lower Ninth Ward and the French Quarter in New Orleans for a special edition on the fifth anniversary of Hurricane Katrina.